 Insider Guide to Tenerife: Our five favourite experiences

 Notable for its warm sunny days and balmy evenings, Tenerife is renowned as a go to destination for guaranteed year-round sunshine.
-With some of the best natural beaches to be found in Spain, the island is widely regarded as the pinnacle of family-friendly short-haul getaways, seeing attractive coastal space aligned with world class water parks, luscious garden and park areas, historic sights, and an unending list of outdoor excursions and attractions for an action-packed holiday to remember.
+With some of the best natural beaches to be found in the Canary Islands, the island is widely regarded as the pinnacle of family-friendly short-haul getaways, seeing attractive coastal space aligned with world class water parks, luscious garden and park areas, historic sights, and an unending list of outdoor excursions and attractions for an action-packed holiday to remember.

 Travel Counsellor Sam offers some recommendations for travellers to Tenerife: "I would recommend Tenerife for a short winter sun break, however there is plenty to do and see for a 7-night stay all year round.
 My top tips for a trip to Tenerife - take a trip to Siam Park and a trip to Loro Parque.
 If you are up for exploring and a bit of adventure why not take a trip up Mount Teide and experience a hike and the cable car trip".